 Surprise and delight your followers with an influencer takeover.

 Have an influencer manage your account for the day, posting live videos and sharing stories.
+This allows the influencer to bring their personal brand to your audience, creating fresh and engaging content.
 Fans will appreciate this “extra” time and content from the influencer that they would not have received by following the influencer’s account alone.

 Plus, they know they have to keep following your account if they never want to miss content from the high-profile influencers you’re working with.